-Visit 10: 12 months
+Visit 9: 12 months

 Key messages and additional information Barriers What makes it difficult to do?
 Enablers What would make it easier to do?
-Counselling response or solution Continued breastfeeding alongside complementary foods Give iron-rich foods Routine health services: Growth monitoring and immunisations (immunisations should be complete) De-worming from 12 months Vitamin A supplement at 12 months Growth monitoring and promotion at clinic and the community (MUAC) Holistic child development - stimulation and play
+Counselling response or solution Continued breastfeeding to 2 years and beyond alongside complementary foods Give iron-rich foods Routine health services: Growth monitoring and immunisations (immunisations should be complete) Deworming from 12 months Vitamin A supplement at 12 months Growth monitoring and promotion at clinic and the community (MUAC) Holistic child development - stimulation and play

 - Children at this age should eat six times per day.
 Three or four of these feedings should be from the family food supply, whilst the others may be snacks such as fruits, eggs or peanuts.
 Food should be given from all three food groups and should be finely chopped or mashed.
-They should continue to be breastfed. - Growth monitoring and promotion: Continue to take the child to be weighed every month.

-- Intestinal worms can lead to anaemia, diarrhoea and contribute to a child becoming malnourished.
+Children should continue to be breastfed. - Growth monitoring and promotion: The child should continue to be weighed every month. - Intestinal worms can lead to anaemia and diarrhoea, which contribute to a child becoming malnourished.
 Prevent intestinal worms through good hygiene, hand washing, wearing shoes outside, thorough cooking and hygienic handling of raw meat. - Vitamin A: All children over the age of 6 months are given vitamin A supplements once every 6 months until they are 5 years of age, which prevents night blindness and protects from other diseases.
 The mother can obtain this from the health facility, or during outreach campaigns. - Deworming: All children from the age of I year are given a deworming tablet once every 6 months.
 The mother can access this at the health facility or during outreach campaigns.